Enjoy Better Hearing and Comprehensive Care.

+Good hearing is important to your health.
 As a BCBSAZ Advantage member, you have access to a hearing aid benefit through TruHearing that includes high-quality hearing aids and local professional care at a fraction of the cost.
 You can reduce your out-of-pocket cost with a lower copayment per aid (depending on model selected).

-- 48 batteries per heading aid
+- 80 free batteries per aid included with non-rechargeable models****

 Why should you consider hearing aids?